philipploeschl/synoptic-map-pipeline/readme.md

 - top level log for verbose output of .py scripts
 - possibly set up different levels of verbose output

-### Config updates
+### Session handling
-- read config from session_path/config/ if previous session is provided?
+- delete output scripts from previous run when reprocessing in an existing session
+- figure out some form of processing history folder, maybe using the synop_pipeline.py log

-- what do I need to save to reproduce the map?
+- processing history - what do I need to save to reproduce the map?
   - config
   - file list of used phi data
   - hmi time stamps